 Louisville Intensive Tick Treatment Are The Best for Long Term Tick Protection

 There are different types of ticks and various tick-borne diseases all over this country.
 Kentucky ticks include: The American Dog Tick – carries Tularemia and Rocky Mountain Spotted Fever.
 The Lone Star Tick – carries Tularemia, Ehrlichiosis, and Stari.
 The Blacklegged Tick (deer tick) – carries Lyme Disease, Anaplasmosis, Babesiosis, and Powassan virus.
 However wouldn’t you really rather not think of them at all?
 Ticks are gross, and the diseases they carry are dangerous.
-That is why at Mosquito Squad of Louisville we suggest not only our barrier spray that kills 85-90% of ticks in your yard on contact but our full Intensive Tick Treatment system which continues to halt the life cycle of the tick and keeps them from coming back.
+That is why at Mosquito Squad of Louisville we suggest not only our barrier treatment that kills 85-90% of ticks in your yard on contact but our full Intensive Tick Treatment system which continues to halt the life cycle of the tick and keeps them from coming back.
 This leaves room in your mind for the other “less pesky” matters in life!
 Call us today!